In today’s article, get to know the best travel jobs you can apply to, as well as the requirements and how much you can expect to make.

 Commercial pilots don’t just fly airlines, though many of them do.

-The term “commercial pilot” means a pilot allowed by the FAA to received money for services, so the term also includes cargo pilots, tour pilots, backcountry pilots, ferry pilots, or even flight instructors.
+The term “commercial pilot” means a pilot allowed by the FAA to receive money for services, so the term also includes cargo pilots, tour pilots, backcountry pilots, ferry pilots, and even flight instructors.

 Learn to fly, and you can travel as much as a flight attendant does, but for a greater salary and have one of the best travel jobs imaginable.